phi63897/stonks_bot/README.md

 ![Image of Command](https://github.com/phi63897/stonks_bot/blob/main/images/command_1.PNG)
 List of all available commands.

+## Portfolio
 ![Image of Portfolio](https://github.com/phi63897/stonks_bot/blob/main/images/portfolio_1.PNG)
 This contains all the relevant stock and balance information for users.
 The command can also look at other's portfolios.

+# Buying
 ![Image of Dbuy](https://github.com/phi63897/stonks_bot/blob/main/images/dbuy_1.PNG)
 This is what happens when you use Dbuy command.
+There is also an option to buy stock by stock amount.

+# Selling
 ![Image of Ssell](https://github.com/phi63897/stonks_bot/blob/main/images/ssell_1.PNG)
 This is what happens when you use Ssell command.
+There is also an option to sell stock by dollar amount.

+# Leaderboard
 ![Image of Leader](https://github.com/phi63897/stonks_bot/blob/main/images/leader_1.PNG)
 This command shows you the top 10 investors using this bot.